HomeArtAmerican Architectural Styles Throughout The Years

 • Elaborate wrap-around porch with decorative Italianate double columns

-Nowadays, Italianate Architecture can be seen in the Lewis F. Powell, Jr. U.S. Courthouse Annex in Richmond, VA and the Pioneer Courthouse in Portland, OR.
+Today you can see Italianate architecture in the Lewis F. Powell, Jr. U.S. Courthouse Annex in Richmond, VA and the Pioneer Courthouse in Portland, OR.

 Neoclassical

-Neoclassical is a revival of the classical orders of Greek and Roman construction, a style that bloomed during the 18th and 19th centuries.
-It was developed on principles of classical antiquity, of Vitruvian principles, and of the work of famed Italian architect, Andrea Palladio.
+Neoclassical architecture revives the classical orders of Greek and Roman building, and it flourished during the 18th and 19th centuries.
+It was built on the principles of classical antiquity, on Vitruvian rules, and on the work of the Italian architect Andrea Palladio.

-The earliest forms of neoclassical architecture resided along the Baroque, and focused on being a corrective to the flamboyant nature of the former.
-This was especially evident in England, with a plethora of buildings being inspired by the style, such as: St Paul’s Cathedral, the Royal Observatory in Greenwich, and the Royal Chelsea Hospital.
+The earliest neoclassical work sat close to the Baroque and set out to correct the flamboyance of that earlier style.
+This was clear in England, where a number of buildings drew on the style, among them St Paul’s Cathedral, the Royal Observatory in Greenwich, and the Royal Chelsea Hospital.

-Neoclassicism permeated to America through our founding fathers, due to their obsession with ancient Rome.
-Ancient Rome was the only true example of a major republic at the time, and since they had similar aspirations for America’s landscape, they focused on the culture that surrounded Rome.
-Thus, the nation began to fill with Roman-styled art and architecture.
+Neoclassicism came to America through the founding fathers and their fascination with ancient Rome.
+Rome was the only real example of a major republic at the time, and because they held similar hopes for the young United States, they looked to the culture around it.
+The nation filled with Roman-styled art and architecture as a result.

 • Clean, geometric emphasis